 - The Canadian Medical Protective Association (CMPA) provides advice and assistance about medico-legal difficulties.
 (Membership is mandatory under the BC residents’ collective agreement. )

 Awards and HonoursTake note of some of the awards and honours open to you during your residency.
 If you are successful, awards can provide you with financial support as well as recognition of your commitment to family medicine.

 BC College of Family Physicians (BCCFP)

-- The BCCFP provides financial awards to fourth-year UBC medical students entering UBC Family Practice and to residents in the UBC Family Practice Residency Program.
+- The BCCFP provides financial awards to UBC Family Practice Residents.

 For more information and how to apply, please click here.